Ebazhanov/linkedin-skill-assessments-quizzes/accounting/accounting-quiz.md

 #### Q46.
 Which is not a task usually associated with activity-based costing (ABC)?

 - [ ] applying an activity rate for each cost pool
-- [ ] identitying specific cost drivers
+- [ ] identifying specific cost drivers
 - [x] appropriately allocating overhead costs to cost pools
 - [ ] applying a single cost rate across processes